BIMSBbioinfo/pigx/website/posts/index.md

 # What is PiGx?

 PiGx is a collection of genomics pipelines.
+All pipelines are easily configured with a simple sample sheet and a descriptive settings file.
+The result is a set of comprehensive, interactive HTML reports with interesting findings about your samples.

+###### BUTTONS HERE

-It includes the following
+PiGx includes the following pipelines:
-pipelines:

 - [PiGx BSseq](https://github.com/BIMSBbioinfo/pigx_bsseq) for raw
   fastq read data of bisulfite experiments